 This was actually Jordan's second attempt to buy a team in Charlotte.
 A decade earlier, he had tried to purchase the original Charlotte Hornets team (now the New Orleans Pelicans), but that deal collapsed when owner George Shinn refused to give Jordan full control of basketball operations.

 Jordan has had a hand in some of the Hornets draft picks, and the results haven't been pretty.
 His most famous whiff was probably on Adam Morrison in 2006, when the franchise took the Gonzaga star with the third pick of the draft.
 That was ahead of far superior players, like Rajon Rondo, Rudy Gay, Kyle Lowry, Brandon Roy and Paul Millsap.

-Over the past couple of years, Jordan has assumed even more control of the team.
-He increased his stake from 80 to 89.5 percent as of 2014, and he currently owns 93 percent of the Hornets.
-That debt is still there, too; Forbes estimated the team still had about $135 million in debt as of 2014.
+In 2014 he increased his stake from 80 to 89.5 percent.
+As of this writing he owns 97% of the team.
+That debt is still there, too.
+Forbes estimated the team still had about $135 million in debt.

 Today the Hornets are worth $1.3 billion.
 That means after debt, Jordan's 97% stake is worth $1.13 billion.

 Now, if only he could get the team to win a playoff game, he'd really be in business.